digimokan/ans-configure-htpc-nuc5cpyh/.github/README.md

 ├─┬ ans-configure-htpc-nuc5cpyh/
 │ │
 │ ├─┬ roles/
-│ │ ├── admin-group/      # create an admin group for the system
+│ │ ├── add-group/        # create an group on the system
-│ │ ├── admin-user/       # create a admin user for the system
+│ │ ├── add-user/         # create and configure a user on the system
 │ │ ├── cpu-ucode/        # configure intel/amd cpu microcode to load at boot
 │ │ └── mirrors-update/   # update pacman mirrorlist file, if it's too old
 │ │